manubot/manubot/README.md

 Retrieve bibliographic metadata for one or more citation identifiers.

 positional arguments:
-  citations             one or more (space separated) citations to produce CSL
+  citations             One or more (space separated) citations to produce CSL
-                        for
+                        for.

 optional arguments:
   -h, --help            show this help message and exit